mgriit/ScanAppForWeb/README.md

 # ScanAppForWeb
 This application can scan any document via scanner from web browser.
 Simply it's a web application twain integration.
+It provides solutions for
+  -Twain Scanner for any ASP.NET application (MVC/Web Form) -Web Twain Scanner for PHP Application.
+  -Any other web Application
+  -DemoProject is full implementation in ASP.NET MVC 5.
 # Installation
 Process of installation is so straight-forward just have to follow the steps bellow:
   - Download DemoProject Copy SrcFile folder to your project's root (or you can manually install the setup file(Scan_App_SetUp.msi) to your computer.
 Open the apllication for the first time only from desktop sortcut).